passiomatic/coldsweat/README.md

 ![Screenshot](http://lab.passiomatic.com/coldsweat/images/coldsweat-screenshot.jpg)

+## Motivation

+I'm quite fed up of online services that are here today and gone tomorrow.
+After the Google Reader shutdown is quite clear to me that if you care about your data you should self-host it.
+A shared hosting these days is quite cheap and with some technical proficiency you can quit to rely on an external service for consuming RSS/Atom feeds.
+With this in mind I'm writing Coldsweat.
+It will be my personal take at consuming feeds today.

+There will be blood.

 ## Target features

 * Multi-user support
-* Compatible with Reeder apps on iOS and Mac OS X
+* Compatible with Reeder app on iOS
 * Grouping of similar items
-* Minimal web interface to add/import feeds
+* Web interface to read, add and import feeds
 * Multiprocessing for parallel feed fetching

 ## Technical underpinnings